* Born: 551 B.C.

 a.
 Change is easy.

 b.
 Change is a transforming process due to the dynamics between "Yin" and "Yang."
-Any change in either part ("Yin" or "Yang") will lead to a
+Any change in either part ("Yin" or

 change in the system and related systems.
 This process has its own cycle of expansion and contraction.